 A close coupling of in situ experimental observations with modeling has proven to be a powerful paradigm for understanding materials behavior [Science 330 (2010) 1515; Nature 463 (2010) 335].
-Based on such fundamental understandings, we are developing novel nanostructured materials for energy storage and conversion, in applications such as batteries, fuel cells and hydrogen-embrittlement resistant steels.
+Based on such fundamental understandings, Professor Li's group is developing novel nanostructured materials for energy storage and conversion, in applications such as batteries, fuel cells, and hydrogen-embrittlement resistant steels.

 Materials in Extreme Environments and Far from Equilibrium

-Materials in nuclear fission and fusion applications often involve exceptionally high stresses, high temperature and high radiation flux.
-We study the effects of radiation on microstructure and thermal, electrical and mass transport properties.
+Materials in nuclear fission and fusion applications often involve exceptionally high stresses, high temperature, and high radiation flux.
+The Li group studies the effects of radiation on microstructure and thermal, electrical, and mass transport properties.
 The concept of fictive temperature(s) that characterize out-of-equilibrium materials is an intriguing statistical mechanics problem, with applications in glasses and even in soft biological materials.

 August 4, 2022